kibuchijw/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 5. 4-free_listint.c - Function that frees a listint_t list
 6. 5-free_listint2.c - Function that frees a listint_t list and sets the head pointer to NULL
 7. 6-pop_listint.c - Function that deletes the head node of listint_t list, and returns the head node's data (n)
+8. 7-get_nodeint.c - Function that returns the nth node of listint_t list